-Since ham bones are so massive, they can break into thousands of fragments, which further increases the risk of perforation.
-And while most fragments can make their way out of the gastrointestinal tract, there’s a risk that some might make their way into the windpipe.
+Since ham bones are so massive, they can break into thousands of fragments, further increasing the risk of perforation.
+And while most pieces can make their way out of the gastrointestinal tract, there’s a risk that some might make their way into the windpipe.
 If that happens, your dog’s breathing can get restricted, and they could suffocate.

 2. Intestinal Obstruction

-Depending on the size of the chunk, the obstruction might be complete or partial, and could also cause a perforation.
-This can quickly degrade into impairment of blood flow, causing permanent damage to the intestinal tract.
+Depending on the chunk’s size, the obstruction might be complete or partial and could also cause a perforation.
+It can also impair blood flow, causing permanent damage to the intestinal tract.

 Since most cases of intestinal obstruction are life-threatening, they require immediate surgery.
 If left untreated, a dog with complete intestinal obstruction could die in under 3-4 days.

-Peritonitis is the inflammation of the lining surrounding the abdominal cavity.
-This usually happens when a foreign object punctures an organ in the abdomen area, such as the stomach or intestines.
-This can lead to a bacterial infection, which causes inflammation in the peritoneum.
+Peritonitis is the inflammation of the lining surrounding the abdominal cavity, which can happen when a foreign object punctures an organ in the abdomen area, such as the stomach or intestines leading to a bacterial infection in the peritoneum.

-When a dog consumes a ham bone, the chances of bone fragments causing perforation in the abdomen are very high.
+When a dog consumes a ham bone, the chances of bone fragments causing perforation in the abdomen are high.
 Most dogs don’t show symptoms of peritonitis and suddenly become ill.
-It’s also worth noting that peritonitis requires immediate surgery, and even then, about 50-70% of dogs don’t make it through.
+It is also worth noting that peritonitis requires immediate surgery, and even then, about 50-70% of dogs don’t make it through.

 4. Mouth Wounds